yoonmoonsick/dnd2024/README.md

 - Level 7: Hellish Versatility
   - Once on each of your turns, you can cast one of your illrigger cantrips in place of one of your attacks granted by your Extra Attack feature.
 - Level 7: Axiomatic Seals
-  - Asmodeus’s secrets allow you to infuse your seals with manifest power.
-When you burn one or more seals to deal damage to a creature, you can activate this boon (no action required) to add your Charisma modifier (minimum of 1) to each seal’s damage roll.
+  - Asmodeus's secrets allow you to infuse your seals with manifest power.
+When you burn one or more seals to deal damage to a creature, you can activate this boon (no action required) to add your Charisma modifier (minimum of 1) to each seal's damage roll.
 - Level 11: Submit
   - When you cast an illrigger spell you know, you can burn two seals on an interdicted creature (no action required) to impose disadvantage on their saving throw against the spell.